wonrzrzeczny/CTF-writeups/picoCTF-2018/README.md

 Tasks
 =====

-The tasks listed below are all that I managed to solved.
+The tasks listed below are the all that I have managed to solve.
 As there were a lot of them and most of the easy ones were not very complicated, I decided to prepare detailed write-ups only for the most interesting ones.
+(Keep in mind that some write-ups are still being written)

 General